 So now I use credit cards often at the same time except for small things that I buy at a supermarket.

-I think the number of people use credit cards have been increasing in Japan now.
+I think the number of people who use credit cards has been increasing in Japan now.

 If Japanese government also encourages us or do something for credit cards, we will use it much more.

-Anyway when you come visit Japan, please carry Japanese yen with you always.
+Anyway until then, when you come visit Japan, please carry Japanese yen with you always.